 Once a female guppy conceives, she becomes even more vulnerable to stress factors.
 Consequently, the stress takes a toll on the guppy’s mental and physical health and messes with immunity.
 Thus, stress can profusely increase the chances of miscarriage and stillbirth during labor while also putting the mother guppy’s life at risk.

-But most importantly, it could be being outcompeted in the food search, in addition to and the bullying and harassment that goes around in the tank.
+But most importantly, it could be being outcompeted in the food search, in addition to the bullying and harassment that goes around in the tank.

-In addition to that, try to feed protein and calcium-rich diet to the expecting guppy so that her immunity is at its best.
+In addition to that, try to feed a protein and calcium-rich diet to the expecting guppy so that her immunity is at its best.
 It’s going to be a tiresome process to give birth to 100s of guppies at once.

 Suppose a guppy has a preexisting condition such as a bent spine or any kind of parasitical disease.
 In that case, it will inevitably cause birth-related complications.
 The mother’s health will be at stake, and there’s a good chance that the fry will be born with diseases and deformities.